terretta/workday-prism-analytics-data-loader/README.md

 ``--endpoint``: The Workday Rest API Endpoint URL.
 Example: https://wd2-impl-services1.workday.com/ccx/api/v1/{tenantName}

-``--inputFile``: The input csv file (or directory if action is loadall)
+``--inputFile``: The input csv file or directory (or directory if action is loadall)

 ``--dataset`` : (Optional) the dataset name (required if action=load)

 ``--fileEncoding`` : (Optional) the encoding of the inputFile default UTF-8

+``--operation`` : (Optional) the dataset update mode 'append' or 'replace'.
+Default is 'replace'

-Example 1: Upload a csv to a dataset
+Example 1: Upload a csv to a dataset in append mode

-``java -jar workday-prism-analytics-data-loader-<version>.jar --action load --endpoint https://wd2-impl-services1.workday.com/ccx/api/v1/{tenantName} --u 12345#! --p @#@#@# --token A1B2C3A1B2C3A1B2C3A1B2C3 --inputFile workers.csv --dataset test``
+``java -jar workday-prism-analytics-data-loader-<version>.jar --action load --operation append --endpoint https://wd2-impl-services1.workday.com/ccx/api/v1/{tenantName} --u 12345#! --p @#@#@# --token A1B2C3A1B2C3A1B2C3A1B2C3 --inputFile workers.csv --dataset test``

 Example 2: Upload all files in a folder to Prism